How to Output Data Formats in C# with IronBarcode

 ' Create multi-page TIFF

-This property helps users in determining what type of barcode is present in the input image or document.
-However, the limitation of this feature is that the barcode type inside the image must be those that are supported and can be read by IronBarcode.
-To know more about supported barcode types in IronBarcode, users can refer to this article.
+This property helps determine what type of barcode is present in the input image or document.
+However, the limitation is that the barcode type inside the image must be supported and readable by IronBarcode.
+To know more about supported barcode types in IronBarcode, refer to this article.
+Additionally, explore the full list of supported barcode formats to ensure compatibility with your specific requirements.

-The code snippet below demonstrates how users can retrieve the barcode values as well as the barcode type in an image by printing the values on console.
+The code snippet below demonstrates how to retrieve barcode values and barcode type in an image by printing the values to console.

 using System;